Welcome to LoboBITES

 LoboBITES presentations are judged by a panel comprised of persons from the UNM and Albuquerque communities.
 All presentations will be evaluated using a 20-point rubric, based on the following criteria:

-Significance: Presenters clearly explain the premise of their research and explain its significance to an audience with varied backgrounds (5 points)
+- Significance: Presenters clearly explain the premise of their research and explain its significance to an audience with varied backgrounds (5 points).

-Clarity: Presentation is logically organized, avoids jargon, and clearly highlights key ideas and conclusions (5 points)
+- Clarity: Presentation is logically organized, avoids jargon, and clearly highlights key ideas and conclusions (5 points).

-Delivery: Presenters exhibit vocal variation, energy, confident demeanor, physical posture, and appropriate gestures (5 points)
+- Delivery: Presenters exhibit vocal variation, energy, confident demeanor, physical posture, and appropriate gestures (5 points).

-Engagement: Presentation promotes audience comprehension and engagement (5 points)
+- Engagement: Presentation promotes audience comprehension and engagement (5 points).

-$750 SCHOLARSHIP
+Second prize: $750 SCHOLARSHIP

-$500 SCHOLARSHIP
+Third prize: $500 SCHOLARSHIP

 Q: Do students need to be nominated by faculty to submit for LoboBITES?